Texas man arrested for harassing and stalking Fayetteville woman

 FAYETTEVILLE, Ark.
-(KNWA) — Fayetteville police arrested a Texas man that harassed a woman for nearly two years by threatening to harm her and posting nude photos online.
+(KFTA) — Fayetteville police arrested a Texas man that harassed a woman for nearly two years by threatening to harm her and posting nude photos online.

 Dylan Huck, 25, of Louisville, Texas, was arrested on charges of extortion, stalking, harassing communications, unlawful distribution of sexual images and criminal mischief.